 - Get clued-up on Shortcuts.
 Did you know we offer Online Classrooms to help you learn all the ins-and-outs to Shortcuts?
 Yep, our experienced Shortcuts Coaches with industry background lead these classes and help you become a Shortcuts expert.
 Check them out here.

 - Upskill your staff.
-Your staff may not have worked for several months!
+Your staff may not have worked for weeks or even months!
 Make sure to host some education refresher sessions before reopening your doors to paying clients.

 - Update your Google My Business.
 Make sure you update your business hours to reflect your new opening hours and add any posts to update Google searchers (AKA potential new clients) of your reopening processes.